bikeindex/bike_index_ios/README.md

 To get started:

-1. Copy the BikeIndex-template file into BikeIndex-development and BikeIndex-production
+1. Copy the BikeIndex-template.xcconfig file into BikeIndex-development.xcconfig and BikeIndex-production.xcconfig files.
 	- BikeIndex-development is used for the `Debug (development)` build scheme.
 This should use your local development instance.
 	- BikeIndex-production is used for the `Debug (production)` build scheme and for archive/release builds.
+This is only required for releases.
 2. Follow the template instructions to provide your own application configuration
 	- Sign in to https://bikeindex.org/oauth/applications and create an application
 	- or sign in to your local instance and create an API key